-In their recent report, JLL has predicted an expected 4% average growth for rental values in Manchester.
+In their 2022 report, JLL predicted an expected 4% average growth for rental values in Manchester.

 A big part of the Manchester residential market is its rental market, and this is also a huge reason why so many investors are keen to invest in this Northern powerhouse city.